darmarj/Polaris/docs/Kubernetes/kubernetes.md

 On the left, you’ve got the __control plane__, which lives across multiple nodes.

 “Control plane” is a pretty broad term to describe the components that manage the cluster.
-It includes things like the Kubernetes API Server (which you interact with when you use <backgrd class="rouge">kubectl</backgrd>), and Etcd (which is the data store that holds the desired state of the cluster).
+It includes things like the Kubernetes API Server (which you interact with when you use <span class="rouge">kubectl</span>), and Etcd (which is the data store that holds the desired state of the cluster).

 ### The nodes

-The nodes are the worker machines which run your <keywd class="green">__Pods__</keywd> and their containers.
-On each node, the <keywd class="green">__Kubelet__</keywd> is a clever daemon that manages the containers running on that node, and reports back their status to the control plane.
+The nodes are the worker machines which run your <span class="jade">Pods</span> and their containers.
+On each node, the <span class="jade">Kubelet</span> is a clever daemon that manages the containers running on that node, and reports back their status to the control plane.

 You want to learn more about Kubernetes, check out the [__<ins>components page</ins>__](https://kubernetes.io/docs/concepts/overview/components/) on the official Kubernetes on the website.